Code360In/katacoda-scenarios-28/wagon/pipelines/steps/step5.md

 ])
 ```

-The first one is just more ocmpact
+The first one is just more compact

 The pipeline takes the whole dataset as an input and produces a new feature (column) as an output.